 On January 1, 1965, less than two years after the assassination of Kennedy, joint resolutions were introduced in the House and Senate recommending a succession amendment.
 By April, the House and Senate had approved their own versions and a committee created to resolve their differences.

 On July 6, Congress passed a joint resolution and forwarded it to the states for ratification.
+The 25th amendment was ratified on February 10, 1967.
 President Johnson signed the 25th Amendment into law on February 23, 1967.

 The amendment has the following four sections: